You will need to complete an application form. To start, please complete our housing options wizard.

 You will remain in that band unless your circumstances change in a way that also changes your priority.

-Yes, once a year, normally on the anniversary of your application you will be sent a declaration form.
+Yes, once a year, normally on the anniversary of your application.
+You will be asked to review your application to make sure the information is correct.
 If you fail to renew your application, it will be cancelled and you will have to reapply.

 If someone in your household has a medical condition you will be asked to provide details, and we may need to ask your GP for more information.
 There is no need for you to ask your GP to write to us as well.